 It’s that time of year again in the Northern Hemisphere when the sun is setting earlier, and the field crickets are getting louder, foretelling of shorter, darker days ahead.

 Do you suffer from SAD or Seasonal Affective Disorder like I do?
 No matter how healthy our lifestyle, we cannot control the light.
 It is a non-modifiable risk factor that puts us at risk for the blues and/or depression as we face darker days (literally).

 So, what can we do about it?
 Well, we can intervene NOW to head-off the approaching detrimental effects.
 How?
 By making an appointment with our doctor and discussing it.
-Despite a healthy lifestyle, adequate support system, talk therapy, and even a light box, sometimes medication like an antidepressant is needed.
+Despite a healthy lifestyle, adequate support system, talk therapy, and even a light box, sometimes medication like an SSRI to raise serotonin levels is needed.
 You should not and do not have to suffer.

 Discuss the treatment options for SAD with your doctor.
 Make the call now before symptoms wreak havoc in your life.
 If you live in the US and do not have a doctor, and/or need help, call one of the numbers below.